 - 1 credit ACP 100 Academic and Career Planning (strongly suggested to be taken during the student's first semester)

 - 3 credits English (ENG 110)

-- 3 credits communication (COM 101)
+- 3 credits communication (COM 101 or COM 120)

 - 3 credits math (MAT)

 - 3-4 credits science

 - 3 credits technology (CIT 100)

 - 3 credits wellness (LIF 111)

 - 3 credits social science

-This is a total of 23 or 24 credits, depending on whether a 3-credit or 4-credit science course is required by the program.
-In addition to the degree requirements, students must complete 36-42 program credits, depending upon the specific program the student seeks to complete.
+This is a total of 22 or 23 credits, depending on whether a 3-credit or 4-credit science course is required by the program.
+In addition to the degree requirements, students must complete 38-43 program credits, depending upon the specific program the student seeks to complete.

-The Associate of Science Degree (60-67 credits) is designed to provide a substantial program experience while optimizing the transferability of the course work for those students who may later decide to seek further education at a baccalaureate institution.
+The Associate of Science Degree (60-64 credits) is designed to provide a substantial program experience while optimizing the transferability of the course work for those students who may later decide to seek further education at a baccalaureate institution.